aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

 - `network_ports` is intended to be used with `port_profiles` and `parent_profiles` to keep the configuration generic and compact, but all features and keys supported under `connected_endpoints.adapters` is also supported directly under `network_ports`.
-- Since all ranges defined under `network_ports` will be expanded to individual port configurations, it is not possible to configure a port-channel with multiple interfaces on the same device.
-For this special case `connected_endpoints` should be used.
+- Since all ranges defined under `network_ports` will be expanded to individual port configurations, by default each port will be configured in a port-channel with one member when leveraging automatic channel-id generation.
+To configure multiple ports as member of the same port-channel, set the channel-id key (cf examples below).

 ## Variables and Options